-If you don’t know where to sleep the coming night you might be able to stay at Jimmy’s night shelter.
+If you don’t know where to sleep the coming night you might be able to stay at Jimmy’s night shelter if you are in Cambridge.
 You need to register before 11am on the day you don’t know where to stay for the night.
 Depending on their bed space availability they might be able to offer you a space that night or you might have to wait for a few nights.

 If you are currently without job and looking for work you are able to claim Job Seekers Allowance.

 On www.gov.uk/benefits-adviser you can find out what benefits you might be entitled to.

 If you are between 18 and 25 and you are thinking of renting privately

 There are a lot of things to plan, if you are planning to move out from home and rent a place privately.

 Centre 33 is able to help you prepare for this step.

 In general we would recommend you check that you can afford to move out.
 Youthoria helps you to have an overview of potential living costs.